the Union Hotel

 Mary at the entrance to The Union Hotel.

-The door is behind her, the rooms straight ahead on the left, and the
+The door is behind her, the rooms straight ahead on the left,

 dining room is behind the camera.